stmoks/capitals_and_countries/README.md

 ## Capitals and countries

-I like to think geography creates a good mental map for thinking about history and lanugage.
-Those are the two things I'm currently interested in so I created an interactive map that teaches you about a country and it's history as you scroll through.

-## Capitals and countries

-I like to think geography creates a good mental map for thinking about history and lanugage.
-Those are the two things I'm currently interested in so I created an interactive map that teaches you about a country and it's history as you scroll through.
+I like to think geography creates a good mental map for thinking about history and language.

-By scraping data from Wikipedia links, I put together a table containing the capitals of the world along with basic information about them such as the country, continent, population, and coordinates associated with them.

-At the bottom of the script, I use SQL Lite to answer some basic questions about the data.
-The questions I answer include the following:

-1. Which countries have more than 1 capital city?
-2. What are the most populous capital cities?
-3. Which capital cities have the highest elevation?
+So I'm putting together data from different sources to help create my own mental map of how the world works.

+This is meant to serve as mostly a backend for collecting the data and serving it using FastAPI.
+In here, there are a few modules that will eventually be added to serve different informational verticals.

 ### Additional Notes